 and or unless

-With on/ignoring vector matching, by/without grouping, and bool modifier.
+With on/ignoring vector matching, by/without grouping, and bool.
+0.9.0 enforces stricter one-to-one vector matching semantics.

-Run tsink as a standalone HTTP server with remote read/write, TLS, and bearer auth.
+Run tsink as a standalone HTTP service with remote read/write, PromQL API, TLS, bearer auth, and gated admin snapshot/restore endpoints.

 $ cargo run -p tsink-server -- server \